 New Jersey Paralegal Salary Info By Metro Area

 An overview of New Jersey paralegal salary by metro area:

 Data from the Bureau of Labor Statistics as of May 2017.4

 Paralegal Certification in New Jersey

 At the state level, New Jersey has no formal laws regulating education or certification requirements for paralegals.
 However, as the role of paralegals has expanded, most employers prefer paralegals who have formal education, legal experience, and voluntary certification.
-There are a variety of paralegal degree programs in New Jersey, ranging from associate degrees and professional certificates to post-baccalaureate degrees.
-Some employers may prefer American Bar Association (ABA) approved programs; there are currently 11 ABA-approved paralegal programs in New Jersey.
+There is a variety of paralegal degree programs in New Jersey, ranging from associate degrees and professional certificates to bachelor’s and graduate degrees.
+Some employers may prefer American Bar Association (ABA)-approved programs; there are currently 12 ABA-approved paralegal programs in New Jersey.
 Other employers may place a heavier emphasis on experience and skills than on education, or may not require candidates to have graduated from an ABA-approved program.

 New Jersey Certification